jvoisin/mat2/README.md

 you can email Julien (jvoisin) Voisin at `julien.voisin+mat2@dustri.org`, using the gpg key `9FCDEE9E1A381F311EA62A7404D041E8171901CC`.

+# Donations

+If you want to donate some money, please give it to [Tails]( https://tails.boum.org/donate/?r=contribute ).

 # License

 This program is free software: you can redistribute it and/or modify